 You Hit Gravel in a Blind Corner

-You’re out riding the your motorcycle on curvy country roads when you come round a corner and hit a patch of sand or gravel.
+You’re out riding your motorcycle on curvy country roads when you come around a corner and hit a patch of sand or gravel.
 You lose control of the bike and wreck.

 How To Avoid It: Ride at a pace where your reaction time and ability to take action match your range of vision.
 On winding roads, “Slow In, Fast Out” is a good rule to follow.
 Enter corners wide, to increase your vision and enter at an easy pace.
 You can pick up the speed on the way out, once you can see all the way through.